kochbj/Reduced_Reused_Recycled/README.md

 **Dataset_Curation/Data/Analysis_Datasets:** The final datasets created by MainDataset.ipyb drawn on by the R scripts in the "Analysis" Folder are saved here.

-**Dataset_Curation/Data/Sensitivity_Datasets:**  Datasets created by MainDataset.ipyb drawn on by the R scripts in the "Analysis" Folder are saved here.
+**Dataset_Curation/Data/Sensitivity_Datasets:**  Sensitivity analysis datasets created by MainDataset.ipyb drawn on by the R scripts in the "Analysis" Folder are saved here.